-- In the Digital Compass Mode, pull out the crown.
-This will cause †1 to appear on the digital display, with up arrow (†) - flashing.
+- 1. In the Digital Compass Mode, pull out the crown.

+This will cause †1 to appear on the digital display, with up arrow (†)
-The timekeeping (hour, minute, second) hands will move to - - This will cause DEC and the current magnetic declination setting to appear on the digital display. - 3.
-Rotate the crown to change the magnetic declination direction and angle settings as desired.

-The following explains magnetic declination angle direction settings.
+- Press (B).
+This will cause DEC and the current magnetic declination setting to appear on the digital display. - 3.
+Rotate the crown to change the magnetic declination direction and - angle settings as desired.The following explains magnetic declination angle direction

-OFF: No magnetic declination correction performed.
+- OFF: No magnetic declination correction performed.
 The magnetic declination angle with this setting is 0°.

-When magnetic north is to the east (east declination) When magnetic north is to the west (west declination)

-- You can select a value within the range of W 90° to E 90° with - these settings.

-You can also use HS1 high-speed movement (page E-5) to change - this setting.
-You can turn off (OFF) magnetic declination correction by pressing - And © at the same time.
+E: When magnetic north is to the east (east declination) When magnetic north is to the west (west declination) - You can select a value within the range of W 90° to E 90° with - You can select a value within the range of W 90° to E 90° with these settings.
+You can turn off (OFF) magnetic declination correction by pressing (a) and (b) at the same time.
 The illustration, for example, shows the value you should input and the direction setting you should select when the map shows a magnetic declination of 1° west.